 Session 6: A local issue of the class’s choice

 - A local issue of the class’s choice

-- Whenever any organisation has to make a decision, there will be some who agree and others who disagree.
-In a democracy, there are a wide range of methods that can be used to try to influence the outcome.
+- Whenever a decision has to be made, there will be some who agree and others who disagree.
+In a democracy, there are a wide range of methods that can be used to try to influence the outcome non-violently.
 Having explored the example of Heathrow’s third runway, learning is now applied to a self-selected issue of interest, and connections are made between this and personal, local, national and global matters.

 - Students will consider why there are different views about their chosen issue.

 - Students will creatively apply their prior learning to their chosen issue.

 - Students will relate the content of the module to the aims of the Miriam’s Vision resource